 Once the subpoena is served, the basic guideline is that the party receiving the subpoena has at least ten (10) days to provide the records.

 These subpoenas are used to gain access to a particular location or object.
 In South Carolina Family Court cases, you can use a subpoena to gain access to a home to have an appraisal done or to take pictures of damage to a piece of property.

 3. Basics of Subpoenas for Witness Testimony at a Deposition

 A deposition is an opportunity to question another party or a witness about the case while they are under oath.
 All questions and answers are recorded by a court reporter, and the deposition may be video-recorded as well.

 A subpoena is used to ensure a witness comes to their deposition.
 The witness is entitled to an appearance of $25.00 plus the cost of their mileage to, and from, the deposition, and they must be given at least ten days’ notice of the deposition.

-4. Subpoenas for Witness Testimony at a Trial
+4. Basics of Subpoenaing A Witness for Testimony at a Trial